qlcchain/qlcchain.github.io/docs/api/rpc/dod_settlement.md

   - startTime
   - endTime
   - inFlight order allowed (true: in-flight order will be included)
-  - split order allowed (true: cacl completed duration false: calc whole duration)
+  - split order allowed (true: cacl completed duration false: calc whole duration or exclueded, depends on if the startTime of the order was in the invoice duration)

 - **Returns**: